 Telephone: +33(0)4 90 97 26 96

 Just a short drive into the Camargue to visit Chef Armand Arnal (one Michelin star) at La Chassagnette.
-He invents recipes with organic products directly from his kitchen garden on-site.
+He invents recipes using organic products directly from his on-site kitchen garden.
 Reservations are a must.

 Cuisine de Comptoir